mikenakis/Bathyscaphe/README.md

 ## <a name="faq">&ZeroWidthSpace;</a>Frequently Asked Questions (F.A.Q., FAQ)

-- #### What are the dependencies of Bathyscaphe?
-	- The `bathyscaphe-test` module necessarily depends on JUnit.
-	- The `bathyscaphe` and `bathyscaphe-claims` modules do not depend on anything outside the Java Runtime Environment.
-		- Let me repeat this: Bathyscaphe.
-Has.
-No. Dependencies.
-It depends on nothing.
-When you include Bathyscaphe JARs in a project, you are including those JARs and nothing else.

 - #### How large are the Bathyscaphe JARs?
 	- The `bathyscaphe-claims` module is microscopic, since it contains no code, only a few definitions.
 	- The `bathyscaphe` module qualifies as very small, as its JAR file is of the order of 100 kilobytes.